valevo/SABIO/plan.md

 ## Practical Work a.k.a.
 Programming
  - process the meta-data network, automate common patterns
- - gather basic characterstics of the dataset -> will point towards types of methods, might reveal problems that need to be be addressed
+ - gather characterstics of the dataset -> will point towards types of methods, might reveal problems that need to be be addressed
  - do some basic experiments such as term tracking, dependency parsing, etc -> will restrict and/or guide the choice of algorithms
+   - automate term tracking -> probably useful in any case
+   - gather tasks from basic experiments in suite of tools (& set up properly)
- - pre-process the linguistic data, the objects' descriptions, including vectorisation
+ - pre-process the linguistic data, the objects' descriptions, including vectorisation and (basic) feature extraction

 ## Theoretical Work a.k.a.
 Conceptual Analysis and Formalisation